kalgynirae/lumeh.org/md/music.md

       <source src="/music/files/Synthmaster Lumpy - That Box of Cookie Crisp is Upside Down.ogg">
       <source src="/music/files/Synthmaster Lumpy - That Box of Cookie Crisp is Upside Down.mp3">
     </audio>
+    <a href="/music/files/Synthmaster Lumpy - That Box of Cookie Crisp is Upside Down.mp3" download>Download</a>

 *   *Raid The Bass (Required)* – October 2006